Best time to visit Mexico

 Summer, from June to October, is in theory the rainy season in Mexico, but just how wet it is varies wildly from place to place.
 In the heart of the country, you can expect a heavy but short-lived downpour virtually every afternoon; in the north, hardly any rain falls, ever.

-Chiapas is the wettest state, with many minor roads washed out in the autumn, and in the south and low-lying coastal areas summer is stickily humid too.
+Chiapas is the wettest state, with many minor roads washed out in the fall, and in the south and low-lying coastal areas summer is stickily humid too.
 Along the beaches, September to mid-October is hurricane season – you’ll usually get wet weather, choppy seas and mosquitoes if not a full-on tropical storm.

 Though the peak tourist season is December through to April in the resorts when the climate of Mexico is dry and balmy, mountain areas can get very cold then; in fact, nights in the mountains can be extremely cold at any time of year.